Curing Your Oven

-- It is normal to see some Black smoke at first usages coming out of the oven, that is Pam Olive Oil Spray which is used in the de-molding process.
+- It is normal to see some Black smoke at first usages coming out of the oven, that is the cooking oil which is used in the de-molding process.
 The smoke will be a little heavy for the first 2 days and will dissipate through the rest of the curing process.

 Congratulations.
 Your oven is now complete and ready for Cooking, Buon Appetito.